flyteorg/flyte/rsts/deployment/security/security.rst

 `certificate is not standards compliant.`

 There are two options to fix this:
-1. Switch to a full external OAuth Provider (okta, GCP cloud identity, keycloak, azure ad...etc.).
+1. Switch to a full external OAuth Provider (okta, GCP cloud identity, keycloak, Azure AD etc.).
 2. Use a CA-certified SSL cert.